B'nai Mitzvah

 Celebration Spaces Available

 Temple Shir Shalom offers many options for celebrating your special simcha.
 You can choose to host a Shabbat dinner at Temple before the Friday evening service or host a luncheon following a Saturday morning service.
 Space is also available for a Saturday evening party, tailor-made to your family's needs.
-To discuss options, please contact Audrey Bloomberg at (248) 737-8700 ext.
-205.
+To discuss options, please contact the Temple office at (248) 737-8700.

 Platinum Dish Catering